Thursday, March 9, 2017

 *If the Roman Catholic Church dogmatically settled the issue of the canon during the fourth century, then why did other canon lists continue to get produced and circulated at much later times?
 Was Rome unsure of itself on this issue?

-*The claim that Rome is the custodian of the canon of Scripture is absurd, for many of its own scholars no longer hold to the traditional authorship of various biblical works.
-Further, we have in our possession no infallible list as to the number of infallible statements uttered by the pope.
+*The claim that Rome is the custodian of the canon of Scripture is absurd, for many of its own scholars no longer hold to the traditional authorship of various biblical books.
+Further, there is no universally recognized or explicitly defined list detailing the precise number of infallible statements made by popes throughout history.
+This absence invites inquiry into the practical application and scope of infallibility, especially given the Catholic insistence that infallible certainty is essential for understanding divine revelation and guiding the faithful.

 • The Canon Of Scripture And Church Councils:

--While church councils helped to make more pronounced the canon of Scripture, they did not give those books their authority.
-On a different note, that claim is not an official teaching of the Roman Catholic Church, but a popular assertion parroted by its apologists.
-Church councils mostly reflected the popular opinion of their times.
+-While church councils helped to make more pronounced the canon of Scripture, they did not assign to those books their authority.
+Further, that claim is not an official teaching of the Roman Catholic Church, but a popular assertion parroted by its apologists.
+Church councils mostly reflected what was already the popular opinion of their times.

 -The degree of certainty that one can possess regarding the canon is sufficient certainty.
 The early Christians identified inspired writings and affirmed them as such.
 The lists produced by church councils were not inspired, but the lists named inspired books.